cetmix/cetmix-tower/cetmix_tower_server/README.rst

    -  **Commands**: Commands that will be executed in this flight plan.
       This field is read only

    Click the **Run** button to execute a flight plan.

    You can check the flight plan results in the ``Cetmix Tower/Commands/Flight Plan Logs`` menu.
+Important!
+If you want to delete a command you need to delete all its logs manually before doing that.

 Bug Tracker
 ===========